dedacpo/test-calendar/README.md

-# Calendar (OpenCageGeocode API and Open WeatherAPI)
+# Calendar (OpenCage Geocode API and Open WeatherAPI)

 This project was developed by Denise Calsavara Paiva de Oliveira for demo proposes and knowledge prove.